San Giovanni Battista, Pieve di Trebbio

+Church of San Giovanni Battista, Pieve di Trebbio, Emilia-Romagna, Italy.

 San Giovanni Battista is Romanesque-style, Roman Catholic parish church located in the frazione of Pieve di Trebbio, outside of the town of Guiglia in the region of Emilia-Romagna, Italy.

 History

 A church at the site is documented since the 10th century founded by the Countess Matilde of Canossa; it became a parish church by 1108.
 The narrow nave is flanked by two aisles, sports four arches.
 These are rounded but contain rounded column pilasters.
 The sanctuary altar is covered by a ciborium.
 Various elements of the stone church have Romanesque carvings, including one of the entrance portals.